mmeewis/TL15/exercise2/README.md

 * Toggle the side panel
 * Select "Root Panel" from the available Form Objects
 * Click "Configure"
-* Select "Tabs on Top" panel layout
+* Select "Tabs on Top" for panel layout property
 * Confirm

 ### Add the "Identity" panel